The Gilbert Community Historical Society

 We are also looking for photos of The Gilbert Airport (yes, Gilbert used to have an airport!), The Gilbert Stock Yard and the original Veterans Board that was on Main Street.
 Please contact Nancy Long (515-290-8751), our research specialist if you have information or photos of any of these.

 We have several displays in our museum.
-Currently, we have the Zennorsville area that Nancy Peterson worked so hard on; pictures of the town of Gilbert and the school many, many years ago; a display of our founding fathers; a room full of class pictures and athletic teams going way back to the 1920s.
+Currently, we have the Zennorsville area that Nancy Peterson worked so hard on; pictures of the town of Gilbert and the school many, many years ago; a display of our founding fathers; a room full of class pictures and athletic teams going way back to the 1920s and almost every Gilbert year book that was printed.
 Stop in and take a look!!